vulpineblaze/irc_bot_test001/README.md

   * Players may increase their stats
     * I want it to be timer-based, where the first stat is very quick, and additional stat increases take longer and longer.
-    * may also be XP based, must spend XP to initiate the timer
+    * may also be XP based, must spend XP to initiate the timer?

   * attacks, defends, and other actions may be madlib'able by each player
     * eg. :